kiranvad/kiranvad2.github.io/README.md

 ## Welcome to my personal webpage.

-I am a PhD student at the [Materials Design and Innovation](http://engineering.buffalo.edu/materials-design-innovation.html), Univeristy at Buffalo, Buffalo, NY, USA.
+I am a PhD student at the department of [Materials Design and Innovation](http://engineering.buffalo.edu/materials-design-innovation.html), Univeristy at Buffalo, Buffalo, NY, USA.

 I am working at the interface of Machine learning and Computational Material Sciences.

-Previously, I obtained my Bachelors and Masters from [Indian Institute of Technlogy Madras](https://www.iitm.ac.in/)
+Previously, I spent wonderful five years at the prestigious [Indian Institute of Technlogy Madras](https://www.iitm.ac.in/) and obtained bachelors and masters from the department of Mechanical Engineering.

 My full CV is [here](https://github.com/kiranvad/kiranvad.github.io/blob/master/cv.pdf)